 Not long ago I received a phone call from a very excited client of mine.
 I had been working as a personal trainer with her for several months.
 One goal we were working toward was lowering her blood sugar levels in an attempt to have her avoid going on medication.
-She was calling to tell me the great news about her latest blood work results: all the markers they test for diabetes had decreased, negating her need for medication.
+She was calling to tell me the great news about her latest blood work results: all of her diabetes markers had decreased, negating her need for medication.

 “I just can’t believe it!” she exclaimed.
 “I didn’t expect exercise to help out so much!”

-Trainers and exercise enthusiasts have found that physical activity confers positive medical effects.
+Trainers and exercise enthusiasts alike have found that physical activity can lead to significant improvements in common medical conditions.
 Jennifer Katt, owner of Surround Fitness in Woodbridge, VA, has several clients who have experienced health benefits, from improvements in blood sugar to decreases in blood pressure.
 “I have high blood pressure, along with Sjogren’s Syndrome, osteoarthritis, osteopenia, and hypothyroidism,” explains one of her clients.
 “I have lost inches and weight due to increased exercise and activity, which has definitely benefited my hypertension and osteoarthritis.
 The strength training, which I do multiple times a week, is helping prevent osteopenia from becoming osteoporosis.”

-Exercise has been shown to be as effective as some medications for certain conditions.
-Here is a list of several common conditions, what medications are commonly used to treat them, their possible side effects, and how exercise can help reduce or eliminate the need for medication.
+Here is a list of several conditions, the medications commonly used to treat them, their possible side effects, and how exercise can help reduce or eliminate the need for medication.

 Type 2 Diabetes

 Metformin (Biguanides: Glucophage)

 Victoza (liraglutide), Ozempic (semaglutide) — GLP-1 receptor agonists